bodong1987/Avalonia.PropertyGrid/README.md

 System.ComponentModel.DataAnnotations.EditableAttribute
 System.ComponentModel.DataAnnotations.RangeAttribute
 ```
-In addition, there are other classes that can be supported in Avalonia.PropertyGrid.Model.ComponentModel and Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations, which can assist in describing class properties.
+In addition, there are other classes that can be supported in PropertyModels.ComponentModel and PropertyModels.ComponentModel.DataAnnotations, which can assist in describing class properties.
-If you want to have some associations between your class properties, for example, some properties depend on other properties in implementation, then you can try to mark this dependency with Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
+If you want to have some associations between your class properties, for example, some properties depend on other properties in implementation, then you can try to mark this dependency with PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
-but you need to inherit your class from Avalonia.PropertyGrid.Model.ComponentModel.ReactiveObject, otherwise you need to maintain this relationship by yourself, just trigger the PropertyChanged event of the target property when the dependent property changes.
+but you need to inherit your class from PropertyModels.ComponentModel.ReactiveObject, otherwise you need to maintain this relationship by yourself, just trigger the PropertyChanged event of the target property when the dependent property changes.

 ```
-Avalonia.PropertyGrid.Model.ComponentModel.FloatPrecisionAttribute
+PropertyModels.ComponentModel.FloatPrecisionAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.IntegerIncrementAttribute
+PropertyModels.ComponentModel.IntegerIncrementAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.WatermarkAttribute
+PropertyModels.ComponentModel.WatermarkAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.MultilineTextAttribute
+PropertyModels.ComponentModel.MultilineTextAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.ProgressAttribute
+PropertyModels.ComponentModel.ProgressAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.TrackableAttribute
+PropertyModels.ComponentModel.TrackableAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.EnumDisplayNameAttribute
+PropertyModels.ComponentModel.EnumDisplayNameAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
+PropertyModels.ComponentModel.DataAnnotations.DependsOnPropertyAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations.FileNameValidationAttribute
+PropertyModels.ComponentModel.DataAnnotations.FileNameValidationAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations.PathBrowsableAttribute
+PropertyModels.ComponentModel.DataAnnotations.PathBrowsableAttribute
-Avalonia.PropertyGrid.Model.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute
+PropertyModels.ComponentModel.DataAnnotations.VisibilityPropertyConditionAttribute
 ```

 ### Supported Builtin Types